 \section{Discussion}

-In this paper we considered test-based Bayes factors derived from the deviance statistic for generalized linear and Cox models, and exposed the fact that the implicitly used prior on the regression coefficients is a generalized $g$-prior.
+In this paper we considered test-based Bayes factors derived from the deviance statistic for generalized linear models, emphasizing that the implicitly used prior on the regression coefficients is a generalized $g$-prior.
 As with the data-based Bayes factors, estimation of $g$ is possible and recommended.
 Local EB estimation of $g$ leads to posterior means of the regression coefficients that correspond to shrinkage estimates from the literature.
-Alternatively, full Bayes treatment of $g$ is possible and leads to generalized hyper-$g$ priors.
-The key advantages of using test-based BFs are computational efficiency and applicability to the Cox model.
+Alternatively, full Bayes estimation of $g$ is possible and leads to generalized hyper-$g$ priors.

 In an empirical comparison, the TBFs have been shown to be in good agreement with the corresponding DBFs.
-We developed a bias-correction in the linear model under empirical Bayes which reduced the error further.
+We developed a bias-correction in the linear model under empirical Bayes which has further reduced the error.
 It will be interesting to develop similar corrections for the fully Bayesian approaches.
 Another important area of theoretical research would be to investigate the conditions for optimality of the MPM model in GLMs.

 TBFs are applicable in a wider context.
-For example, regression models for multicategorical data such as the proportional odds model or the multinomial logistic regression model return a deviance, so the TBF approach should be applicable in these settings.
-The same is true for CART models \citep{gravestock2014} and random effects models with fixed (known) random effects variances, where a (marginal) deviance is also available.
-This is important in our context, as it would allow us to combine spline-based Bayesian model and function selection \citep{sabanesbove.etal2014} with TBFs.
-However, the TBF approach does not extend directly to random effects models with unknown variances, where the null distribution of the restricted likelihood ratio statistic is complicated, see \citet{crainiceanu.etal2005}.
-In order to apply the TBF approach, we need in addition the asymptotic distribution under a sequence of local alternatives.
-More research on the asymptotic distribution of the deviance under the null and local alternatives would thus be needed for the successful application of the proposed test-based BFs to mixed models.
+In particular, the proposed methodology can be used for function selection [\citet{sabanesbove.held2011a}] and can be extended to the Cox proportional hazards model, which we will report elsewhere.
+Also, regression models for multicategorical data such as the proportional odds model or the multinomial logistic regression model return a deviance, so the TBF approach will be applicable in these settings.
+The same is true for CART models [\citet{gravestock2014}] and mixed models with fixed (known) random effects variances, where a (marginal) deviance is also available.
+This is important in our context, as it would allow us to combine the spline-based Bayesian model and function selection [\citet{sabanesbove.etal2014}] with TBFs.
+However, more research on the asymptotic distribution of the deviance is needed for the application of TBFs to mixed models with unknown variance components.